 First Bankers Trustshares, Inc. (Company) is a bank holding company which owns 100% of the outstanding common stock of First Bankers Trust Company, N.A.
 (Bank), First Bankers Trust Services, Inc. (Trust Services), FBIL Statutory Trust II (Trust II) and FBIL Statutory Trust III (Trust III).
-FBIL Statutory Trust I was dissolved on September 7, 2013.
 The Bank is engaged in banking and bank related services and serves a market area consisting primarily of Adams, McDonough, Schuyler, Hancock, Sangamon and adjacent Illinois counties, and Marion, Lewis and Shelby counties in Missouri.
 Trust Services provides asset and custodial management for clients throughout the country.
 All administration is conducted in Quincy, IL, with sales offices in Hinsdale and Springfield, IL, St. Peters, MO, Philadelphia, PA, Atlanta, GA and Phoenix, AZ.
 Trusts II and III were capitalized for the purpose of issuing company obligated mandatory redeemable preferred securities.